Helix Code Sandboxes

-Coding agent working in a GPU-accelerated desktop environment with Zed IDE
+Coding agent working in a desktop environment with Zed IDE

 See also the Coding Agents overview for how sandboxes fit into the broader agent workflow.